Magnetic resonance imaging (MRI) of the breast — or breast MRI — is a test used to detect breast cancer and other abnormalities in the breast.

 - You have a suspected leak or rupture of a breast implant

 - You're at high risk of breast cancer, defined as a lifetime risk of 20% or greater, as calculated by risk tools that account for your family history and other risk factors

 - You have a strong family history of breast cancer or ovarian cancer

 - You have very dense breast tissue, and mammograms didn't detect a prior breast cancer

 - You have a history of precancerous breast changes — such as atypical hyperplasia or lobular carcinoma in situ — and a strong family history of breast cancer and dense breast tissue

-A breast MRI is intended to be used in addition to a mammogram or another breast-imaging test — not as a replacement for a mammogram.
+A breast MRI is intended to be used along with a mammogram or other breast-imaging test — not as a replacement for a mammogram.
 Although it's a sensitive test, a breast MRI can still miss some breast cancers that a mammogram will detect.